-The Department of Genome Sciences (GS) is part of the University of Washington School of Medicine and is comprised of 30 labs addressing leading edge questions in biology and medicine by developing and applying genetic, genomic and computational approaches taking advantage of genomic information now available for a host of species.
+The Department of Genome Sciences (GS) is part of the University of Washington School of Medicine (UW SoM) and is comprised of 31 labs addressing leading edge questions in biology and medicine by developing and applying genetic, genomic and computational approaches taking advantage of genomic information now available for a host of species.
 GS is making major contributions in the application of genome science to understand the fundamentals of biology and to improve human health and wellbeing.
 Genome Sciences is a collaborative department supported by very different academic disciplines.
-We work with a multitude of Principal Investigators (PIs) in departments both on the UW campus as well as worldwide.
-The department has gone through significant expansion since its beginning in 2001 with annual grant awards of $57M in FY20.
-The department has 62 training, teaching, and research faculty.
+We work with a multitude of Program Investigators (PIs) in departments both on the UW campus as well as worldwide.
+The department has gone through significant expansion since its beginning in 2001 with annual grant awards of $68.5M in FY21.

-DUTIES AND RESPONSIBILITIES: Engineer solutions to existing complex computing operations issues, supporting clients through an email ticketing system.
+70% Engineer solutions to existing complex computing operations issues.
 Interface with users to investigate and solve problems, streamline procedures, and communicate results.
-Solutions should address functional requirements as determined by direct work with faculty, management, and the other members of the GS-IT team.
+Solutions will need to directly address the functional requirements as determined by direct work with faculty, management, and the other members of the GS-IT team.

-Create or maintain technical documentation for complex systems.
-Documentation should allow other system administrators to quickly understand critical components of complex systems design and maintenance.
+5% Create concise technical documentation for complex systems.
+Documentation will need to be constructed and maintained in a manner that will allow other system administrators to quickly understand the critical components of complex systems design and maintenance.

 2 years’ experience supporting Linux (preferably CentOS/RHEL) in a professional environment.